Citing policy on supplements, NFL nixes GNC's Super Bowl ad

 Fox spokesman Jonathan Bing declined to comment.

-GNC has been attempting a turnaround, but it has been slow going.
+Pittsburgh-based GNC Holdings Inc. has been attempting a turnaround, but it has been slow going.
 In July, its CEO stepped down and its shares plunged.
 It has also had to alter some marketing tactics to comply with federal authorities.

 The company's pricy Super Bowl ad - a 30-second spot is estimated to cost around $5 million this year - was an attempt to do some reputational rehab.